How to Get Your Georgia

 The Alternative Pathway

-If you have a bachelor’s degree in something other than education, you can enroll in an Educator Preparation Program and teach full-time while completing your certification requirements.
+If you already have a bachelor’s degree in another field, you can enroll in an alternative Educator Preparation Program (EPP) and teach full-time while earning your certification.

 Moreland’s TEACH-NOW program can be completed in as little as 9 months: